-)DOACs:(

-- Rivaroxaban, apixaban are potent and selective inhibitors of both free and clot-bound factor Xa. - They do not require antithrombin to exert their anticoagulant effect. -> binding factor X, some binds clot bound factor X or free one. - Dabigatran (prodrug) is a selective, reversible, direct factor IIa inhibitor.
-Atrial fibrilation --> dysrythen of Atria of the heart --> stasis of blood in Heart - These drugs are partially eliminated by the kidney to various Completion extent, and should be used with caution in patients with renal dysfunction. should take the bidney entrues such as createrire raise above 8.5 some of drugs doses
+- )DOACs:( - Rivaroxaban, apixaban, and edoxaban are potent and selective inhibitors of both free and clot-bound factor Xa. - They do not require antithrombin to exert their anticoagulant effect. - Dabigatran (prodrug) is a selective, reversible, direct factor lla inhibitor . - These drugs are partially eliminated by the kidney to various extent, and should be used with caution in patients with renal dysfunction.